-Affiliate Donors
+Affiliate Fundraising

 All Affiliate fundraising activities are conducted on behalf of ACF for tax and liability purposes.
-Affiliates must work closely with ACF to oversee planning of any and all fundraising activities in order to ensure that:
+Affiliates must work closely with the ACF CT to oversee planning of all fundraising activities to ensure that:

-- Donors are entitled to the appropriate tax deduction - The Affiliate and donor are protected from unintended tax consequences - The activity is conducted in accordance with all applicable laws and regulations - ACF is not exposed to penalties for failing to make proper solicitation disclosures, unintended risks, and potential liabilities donations.
-All donations should be submitted to the ACF Central Team with a "Donation Coding Worksheet" completed, and within one week of acceptance of the gift.
-All donations must be submitted in accordance with ACF's gift acceptance policies.
+- Donors are entitled to the appropriate tax deduction - The Affiliate and donor are protected from unintended tax consequences - The activity is conducted in accordance with all applicable laws, regulations, and policies - ACF is not exposed to penalties for failing to make proper solicitation disclosures, unintended risks, and potential liabilities

-To ensure legal obligations and best practices are followed, all fundraising events, activities, and special events must be pre-approved by ACF.
-Our goal is to protect donors, Affiliates, and ACF, and we appreciate our Affiliates' commitment in following ACF policies and procedures.
+To ensure legal obligations and best practices are followed, all fundraising events, activities, and special events must be pre-approved by the ACF CT with the goal of protecting donors, Affiliates, and ACF.